Role Models in Healthcare

 Through this article series, we’re hoping to share what we've learned about the unique attributes and behaviors that explain why Role Models outperform their peers by such a wide margin.
 In particular, the series will focus on what it takes to be successful in specific positions and work environments.
 We’ll also be building on that learning by continuing to evaluate high-performers in various roles, and updating these articles accordingly.

 Although we’ll post regular updates, please let us know if you would like us to send these new articles to you directly.
 And feel free to contact us if you are in this role and would like to take part in an assessment, or if you would like to evaluate your team.
-There would be no cost to you and it would be a big help for this research.
 You’ll also be able to compare yourself or your team to other high-performers in the database (anonymously, of course).

 So, let’s get to the next role and industry in our current study, Medical and Health Services Managers.